Ragav-2002/Property-Listing-App/README.md

     git clone hhttps://github.com/Ragav-2002/Property-Listing-App.git
 3.  cd backend and run npm install to install dependencies.
 4.  start the server by using node index.js or nodemon index.js and connect to mongoDB database locally
-5.  ..cd then cd frontend and run npm install.
+5.  cd .. then cd frontend and run npm install.
 6. To run the application in development mode, use the following command: npm run dev
     This will start the development server and open the application in your default web browser.